WillieJJR/WillieJJR/README.md

-My name is Willie Cheeks (@WillieJJR) and I'm currently a Data Scientist with about 3 Years of expereince in Government Technology Consulting.
+My name is Willie Cheeks (@WillieJJR) and I'm currently a Data Scientist with about 3 Years of experience in Government Technology Consulting.
 I currently hold a Master's in Analytics.

 My primary interests/experiences are in:
 - Uncovering insights by leveraging a combination of Analytics, Machine Learning and Statistics